We hope you can find the answers to your questions below if not please contact us and we will be more than happy to answer your questions.

 In Surrey we are able to travel to the following towns:

 How do I re-schedule or cancel appointments and is there any charges for late cancellations?

 Please give us a call and leave a message if we are unable to answer the phone.
 We will give you the therapists work mobile once you book your first initial assessment.
 We ask that you try to provide us with at least 24 hours’ notice if you would like to cancel/re-arrange your appointment.
 If you need to cancel a session with less than 24 hours’ notice before it is due to take place, then you are liable to pay a 100% cancellation fee.
 We will make reasonable attempts to use the allotted time for other fee earning work.
 However, if this is unsuccessful then you will be liable to pay the cost of that session.
 Please refer to our terms and conditions via our website for more information.

 How long will the session last?

-If the session is the first appointment this normally lasts 1 hour.
-Follow up sessions can be 30 minutes or an hour.
+If the session is the first appointment this normally lasts 1.5 hours.
+Follow up sessions can be from anywhere between 45 minutes to 90 minutes.
 We will advise you which duration we think will be best for your child depending on your child’s condition and treatment interventions they require.
-Though you are able to book our therapists for any duration as they are hapy to attend for 30 minutes, an hour or longer if you require.

 How many treatment sessions will my child need?